JCSDA/jedi-docs/docs/learning/tutorials/level2/hofx-mpas.rst

 =======================================================================

 Learning Goals:
- - Create simulated observations with the mpas-jedi HofX application from a JEDI-MPAS build
+ - Create simulated observations with the MPAS-JEDI HofX application from a JEDI-MPAS build

-..
- - Acquaint yourself with the rich variety of observation operators now available in :doc:`UFO <../../../inside/jedi-components/ufo/index>`

 Prerequisites:
  - :doc:`Build and test JEDI-MPAS <dev-container_mpas_jedi>`